-- Being aware of homework expectations.

-- Showing that they value the process.
+- Being aware of homework expectations. - Showing that they value the process.

-- Making the completion of homework as positive an experience as possible.

-- Accepting that there may be differences in methods used by the school, e.g. calculations for mathematical problems.
-There is guidance available for parents on the methods used, which can be found on the school's website. - Providing a comfortable and distraction free environment for homework with suitable stationery: this is vitally important in developing good working habits. - Communicating with teaching staff if any issues arise during the year. - Reading and signing the homework planner weekly. - Writing in the planner if pupils cannot complete homework for any reason, or if issues have arisen when completing homework which the teacher would benefit from being informed of.
+- Making the completion of homework as positive an experience as possible. - Accepting that there may be differences in methods used by the school, e.g. calculations for mathematical problems.
+There is guidance available for parents on the methods used, which can be found on the school's website. - Providing a comfortable and distraction-free environment for homework with suitable stationery: this is vitally important in developing good working habits. - Communicating with teaching staff if any issues arise during the year. - Reading and signing the homework planner weekly. - Communicating with school if pupils cannot complete homework for any reason, or if issues have arisen when completing homework which the teacher would benefit from being informed of.
+This can be done via a note in the pupil planner, an email to the admin mailbox, or a phone call.